 Lifelong learners spend time exercising their brain.
-Just like the body requires exercise to stay fit and healthy, so to does the brain.
+Just like the body requires exercise to stay fit and healthy, so too does the brain.
 As such, lifelong learners take time throughout the week to solve problems, to think critically and creatively about various topics and subjects they are learning.
-For them this isn’t about just reading and recalling information.
+For them, this isn’t about just reading and recalling information.
 They motivate themselves to think critically about what they are learning; to question everything, and then to creatively expand these ideas to help them solve real life problems they are dealing with far more effectively.
 That is in essence what lifelong learning is all about.

 The Importance of Self-Reflection

 Lifelong learning is also about self-reflection; it’s about taking the time to objectively examine your day and life and then to make sense of that information in order to gather relevant insights that can help move your life forward in a better and more optimal way.
-And this of course can be achieved through the daily practice of journaling or through the act of meditation or visualization.
+And this, of course, can be achieved through the daily practice of journaling or through the act of meditation or visualization.

 Enhancing Your Vocabulary